PStarH/MoodNotes/README.md

 ### Others

 - **Electron:** Framework for building cross-platform desktop applications.
-- **SQLite:** Lightweight SQL database for local storage of diary entries and user data.
+- **LocalForage:** Simple offline storage library that uses IndexedDB, WebSQL, or localStorage with a localStorage-like API.

 ## 🏗 Architecture

 To simplify the application and enhance performance, MoodNotes leverages frontend technologies to implement all functionalities, minimizing backend dependencies.
 The application is primarily built with Vue.js and packaged with Electron for cross-platform desktop use.
-Data storage utilizes SQLite, allowing the frontend to interact directly with the database for rapid responses and offline capabilities.
+Data storage utilizes LocalForage, which provides a simple API for client-side storage using IndexedDB, allowing the frontend to store and retrieve data directly for rapid responses and offline capabilities.

 **Key Components:**

 - **Vue.js Frontend:** Handles the user interface and experience, managing all user interactions.
 - **Vuex State Management:** Manages the global state of the application, including diary entries and user settings.
-- **SQLite Database:** Stores all diary entries, media files, and user data, ensuring data persistence and quick access.
+- **LocalForage Storage:** Uses browser storage (IndexedDB/localStorage) for all diary entries, media files, and user data, ensuring data persistence and quick access.
 - **Electron Framework:** Packages the Vue.js application into a cross-platform desktop app supporting Windows, macOS, and Linux.

 ## 🚀 Installation